19 Behind-the-Scenes Secrets of IKEA Employees

 Speaking of the display rooms, occasionally customers will decide they like an entire room so much, they’ll order it as-is.
 “There have been people that come in and see a room and like everything there and they take it,” Paula says.

-6. THE “OPEN THE WALLET” SECTION
+6. THERE'S AN “OPEN THE WALLET” SECTION.

 According to Rob, a two-year IKEA veteran, this area was located at the bottom of the stairs on the second floor at his store.
 “It’s basically impulse buys,” he says.
 “It’s a lot of very cheap items, things that look practical, useful, something you didn’t realize you wanted.”
 The next thing you know you’re shoving five packs of tea candles and a bunch of plastic hangers into your yellow shopping bag, when all you really came in for was a desk lamp.

 7. THERE'S A REASON THEY PILE THOSE BINS SO HIGH.

 Another method for getting people to add things to their bags is known internally as the “bulla bulla” technique.
 Big bins are stuffed to the point of overflowing with hundreds of items “to create the impression of volume and, therefore, inexpensiveness,” according to Collins.